mbman/lampapp-vagrant/README.md

 SETUP
 =====

-  - Clone, fork or unzip this repo into your project ("vagrant" for instance)
+  1. Clone or unzip this repo into your project's "vagrant/" dir

-  - Initialize all cookbook submodules
+  2. Recursively git submodule init & update all "vagrant/" and "vagrant/cookbooks/" git submodules

-  - Set "config.vm.synced_folder" Vagrantfile value to your web root directory path
+  3. Copy "vagrant/Vagranfile" to your project root and set:

+    - "chef.cookbooks_path" - path to cookbooks dir ("vagrant/cookbooks/")
-  - Set "config.lampapp.path" to your public dir path relative to web root
+    - "chef.lampapp.path" - relative path to public directory

-  - Run "vagrant up" from the same directory Vagrantfile is located in
+  4. Run "vagrant up" from your project root

 Your project is now running on a LAMP server and can be access using the static IP address, with or without SSL: